Elevator: User interface

 In addition to lanterns, most elevators have a chime to indicate if the elevator is going up or down either before or after the doors open, usually in conjunction with the lanterns lighting up.
 For example, one chime can indicate "up", two "down", and no chimes indicate an elevator that is 'free'.

 Observatory service elevators often convey other facts of interest, including elevator speed, stopwatch, and current position (altitude), as with the case for Taipei 101's service elevators.

 There are several technologies aimed to provide better experience to passengers suffering from claustrophobia, anthropophobia or social anxiety.
 Israeli startup DigiGage uses motion sensors to scroll the pre-rendered images, building and floor-specific content on a screen embedded into the wall as the cab moves up and down.
 British company LiftEye provides a virtual window technology to turn common elevator into panoramic.
-It creates 3d video panorama using live feed from cameras placed vertically along the facade and synchronises it with cab movement.
+It creates 3d video panorama using live feed from cameras placed vertically along the facade and synchronizes it with cab movement.
 The video is projected on a wall-sized screens making it look like the walls are made of glass.

 Air conditioning

-The primary reason for installing an elevator air conditioner is the comfort that it provides while travelling in the elevator.
-It stabilises the condition of the air inside the elevator car.
+The primary reason for installing an elevator air conditioner is the comfort that it provides while traveling in the elevator.
+It stabilizes the condition of the air inside the elevator car.
 Some elevator air conditioners can be used in countries with cold climates if a thermostat is used to reverse the refrigeration cycle to warm the elevator car.

 Heat generated from the cooling process is dissipated into the hoistway.
 The elevator cab (or car) is ordinarily not air-tight, and some of this heat may reenter the car and reduce the overall cooling effect.

 The air from the lobby constantly leaks into the elevator shaft due to elevator movements as well as elevator shaft ventilation requirements.
 Using this conditioned air in the elevator does not increase energy costs.
 However, by using an independent elevator air conditioner to achieve better temperature control inside the car, more energy will be used.

 Air conditioning poses a problem to elevators because of the condensation that occurs.
 The condensed water produced has to be disposed of; otherwise, it would create flooding in the elevator car and hoistway.